benedicto7/personal-projects/Face Mask Detection Vision AI/deep stream sdk/models/mask classifier/README.md

 # Mask Classifier

 ## Instructions
 Running masker_model_comparison.ipynb creates an `.onnx` file model as well as additional `mask classifier` file models, which will be used for deep stream SDK.
 However, an `.engine` file model is also required to run deep stream SDK.
 Therefore, to create the `.engine` file model, we must convert the saved `.onnx` file model into an `.engine` file model.
-In the command prompt/terminal:
+In the command prompt/terminal type:
 1. pip install tf2onnx
 2. pip install pip==22.2.2
 3. pip install onnxruntime